miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 Machiavellian strategies such as discrediting you behind your back with lies, and trying to rig the game against you.
 I'd do things like schedule a vacation I didn't take just to demonstrate the timing of the things that were going to go wrong in my absence.
-Livingston routers don't have to be rebooted every night, and the fact that they were was a sign of a deeper problem.
+Livingston routers don't have to be manually restarted after random outages.
+I wrote a script for him in Cisco's proprietary language to prove it, but alas, solutions didn't matter.
+The problems like that were the point.
+They were gatekeeper dependency-inducing.

-Wow, did he get a rude awakening.
-A series of crystal clear "if this than that" demonstrations where I 100% predicted the outcome happened.
-Dude got a stern talking to, but inexplicably remained in his position.
+Well, I finally woke up as to what was going on, and wow, did he get a rude awakening.
+A series of crystal clear "if this than that" that I conducted where I 100% predicted the outcome happened.
+Every one of them.
+It was uncanny, like a magic show.
+It was so undeniable that Claw, who was supposed to be very senior in the company, got a stern talking to, but inexplicably remained in his position.
+My life would be very different today if that company wasn't held in the thrall of the Claw.

 But alas, when someone holds an entire organization in such a grip of fear as he did, even the exact medicine an organization needs can come off as poison,